-Maine Farmland Trust is a statewide organization that protects farmland, supports farmers, and advances farming.
+Maine Farmland Trust is a statewide organization that protects farmland, supports farmers, and advances the future of farming.
 Our goal is not just to protect Maine farmland, but to revitalize Maine’s rural landscape by keeping agricultural lands working and helping farmers, and their communities, thrive.

 WHAT WE DO